 It is also recommended that you visit the prospective fraternity house to get a better feel for his living accommodations should he decide to live there.
 Currently, a student must be at least a Junior at the College in order to reside in a fraternity house.
 A second-year student may live in a fraternity house only if he is elected to a College-approved position on the fraternity’s Executive Board.

 Each chapter has its own set of rules and regulations, including an internal judicial body that governs the respective chapter’s disciplinary process.
-In addition, the Greek Judicial Board (GJB) of the College is impaneled to adjudicate violations by a fraternity member or chapter of the College’s Student Code of Conduct and/or Westminster College Regulations Governing Fraternities.
+Panhellenic Council and Interfraternity Council are responsible for holding their own Judicial process for violations against their constitutions to which all FSL chapters on campus are held to.
+In addition, the Greek Judicial Board (GJB) of the College is impaneled to adjudicate violations by a fraternity member or chapter of the College’s Student Code of Conduct.
 The GJB is comprised of five (5) members: three (3) faculty members, the President of the Panhellenic (sorority) Council, and the President of the Interfraternity Council.
 The GJB determines sanctions for fraternities and sororities that have been found responsible for violating the above regulations.
 Ultimately, each chapter’s national organization has the authority to hold its fraternities and brothers accountable for violations of national organization policies and practices.

 Westminster College has a zero-tolerance policy regarding hazing.
 This is in accordance with Pennsylvania Law [P.S.] § 5352.
 State law defines hazing as: